mercedes-benz/odxtools/README.md

 their REPL.
-For more convenience in such a scenario, we recommend using [ptpython](https://github.com/prompt-toolkit/ptpython/). `ptpython` can be installed like any other python package, i.e., via `pip3 install ptpython`.
+For more convenience in such a scenario, we recommend using [ptpython](https://github.com/prompt-toolkit/ptpython/). `ptpython` can be installed like any other python package, i.e., via `python3 -m pip install ptpython`.
 Then, the REPL ought to be started using

 ```cmd
 c:\odxtest>python3 "C:\Python39\Lib\site-packages\ptpython\entry_points\run_ptpython.py"
 ```

-Alternatively, `pyreadline` can be used after installing it via `pip3 install wheel pyreadline`.
+Alternatively, `pyreadline` can be used after installing it via `python3 -m pip install pyreadline`.
 With this, *basic* tab-completion for python under Windows in [Interactive Mode](https://docs.python.org/3/tutorial/interpreter.html#interactive-mode) should work.